 I’d like to introduce all of you to the wonderful, lovely and talented Jessica Russell.
 (Otherwise known as the other half of this blog, creative director, taskmaster, supporter and many other things.)

-It also happens that she is a very talented author of sizzling romance novels, which makes this spicy recipe the perfect introduction.
-This post and the recipe are all hers, so take it away, honey!… Read the rest
+It also happens that she is a very talented author of sizzling romance novels, which makes this spicy recipe the perfect introduction.… Read the rest

 Are you looking for a way to take your taste buds on a trip to the Caribbean?
 If so, we’ve got the perfect dish for you.
 This curry is full of deep, rich flavors and complex notes that will make you think someone slaved for hours to get it just right.
 (You don’t have to tell anyone that it’s super-simple to make.)

 My wife and I aren’t really in to “normal” breakfast foods.
 It’s rare that you’ll find scrambled eggs and toast featured as a breakfast item.
 (It’s a perfect late night dinner though.)
 We’re also not likely to start the day with anything sweet.
 Pastry and doughnuts are the very last thing I want to see first thing in the morning, if ever. … Read the rest